codemukul95/SVHN-classification-using-Tensorflow/README.md

 # SVHN-classification-using-Tensorflow
-Attempt to implement classificatin of SVHN Dataset using Tensorflow
+Attempt to implement classification of SVHN Dataset using Tensorflow